nvfp/Line-O-Saurus/README.md

 ## Contributing

 Lineosaurus welcomes and appreciates contributions!
-Go fork the repo, make changes, submit a pull request, and explain the effects.
+Go fork the repo, make changes, create a pull request, and explain the effects.
 All contributions will be reviewed, but note that not all might make it in.
 Also, it might take a while, so please be patient.
 Thanks for understanding.

 ## License